Poland, Federer, Miami: Everything you always wanted to know about Hubert Hurkacz (but never had time to find out) – updated after 2023 ATP Finals

 As of October 12, 2023, Hurkacz has won $10,908,029 in career prize money.
 You can find his latest prize money stats on his ATP Tour profile page.

 Is Hubert Hurkacz active on social media?

 Yes, the Pole is active on social media.
-He has an Instagram account where he is followed by 161,000 people.
+He has an Instagram account where he is followed by 209,000 people.
 He posts regularly, mostly photos of himself on the court.
-Hubert Hurkacz also has a Twitter account, with 74,000 followers.
-His Facebook page has 74,000 followers.
+Hubert Hurkacz also has an X (formerly Twitter) account, with 88,700 followers.
+His Facebook page has 96,000 followers.

 What makes Hubert Hurkacz special on the court?

-As we are taught to keep our eyes on the ball when hitting, Hubert Hurkacz… closes his eyes!
+While players are taught to keep their eyes on the ball when hitting, Hubert Hurkacz… closes his eyes!

 “I confess, it’s true, I close my eyes when I hit the ball.
 In fact, I’ve probably always played like that, and it’s been a while since I’ve been noticed.
 I know it might help me sometimes to open my eyes when I hit the ball.
 So maybe in the future I’ll try to make a change,” he told L’Equipe in 2019